refinedev/refine/documentation/docs/data/hooks/use-list/index.md

 ### Retrieving the Total Row Count

 When the `useList` hook calls the `getList` method, it expects the response to include the total number of rows (`rowCount`).
+The way this count is retrieved can vary based on the data provider:
+- **REST Providers:** Frequently use the `x-total-count` header to determine the total count.
+- **GraphQL Providers:** Typically return the count in specific data fields, such as `pageInfo.total`.
+- **Other Providers:** Follow their own conventions for obtaining the total count.

-This is typically obtained from the `x-total-count` header.
-If this header isn't provided by the backend, the `getList` method defaults to using the length of the returned data.
+If the backend doesn't provide a specific count, the `getList` method may default to using the length of the returned data array as the `rowCount`.

 For further details on how the `getList` method retrieves and returns data, refer to the [`getList` documentation](https://refine.dev/docs/data/data-provider/#getlist).